uncodedlb/waprolb/_posts/2015-10-06-Meetup-Oct.md

 ### PRIZES!

-The person in attendance with the most social shares promoting the meetup (tweets+retweets, fb likes/shares, etc) this month which include the hashes **#WAPRO** and **#UNCODED** will win their choice of prize offerings.
-Minimum of six shares over at least three different dates.
-At the discretion of the crowd in attendance, we may give away prizes if the crowd votes that multiple people have gone above & beyond to help spread the news.
-Please share & promote in [good taste. ☺](https://github.com/uncodedlb/uncoded-policies)
+We have prizes!
+Want to win?
+Help us connect with more local tech folk by sharing on your social networks.
+This has the benefit of growing your own professional network, too!
+The person with the most social shares promoting the meetup (tweets+retweets, fb likes/shares, etc) this month which include the hash [**#WAPRO**](https://twitter.com/intent/tweet?text=I%27m%20excited%20for%20the%20%23WAPRO%20meetup%20this%20month!%20meetup.com%2Funcoded%2Fevents%2F%20%40uncodedlb%20%23uncoded) and/or **[#UNCODED](https://twitter.com/intent/tweet?text=I%27m%20excited%20for%20the%20%23WAPRO%20meetup%20this%20month!%20meetup.com%2Funcoded%2Fevents%2F%20%40uncodedlb%20%23uncoded)** will win their choice of prize offerings.  *Minimum of six shares over at least three different dates.
+At the discretion of the crowd in attendance, we may give away multiple prizes if the crowd votes that many people have gone above & beyond to help spread the news.
+Please share & promote in [good taste. ☺](https://github.com/uncodedlb/uncoded-policies)*